Orzldzx/awesome-stars/README.md

 - [cobbler](https://github.com/cobbler/cobbler) - Cobbler is a versatile Linux deployment server
 - [ansible](https://github.com/ansible/ansible) - Ansible is a radically simple IT automation platform that makes your applications and systems easier to deploy.
 Avoid writing scripts or custom code to deploy and update your applications — automate in a language that approaches plain English, using SSH, with no agents to install on remote systems. https://docs.ansible.com/ansible/
 - [pritunl](https://github.com/pritunl/pritunl) - Enterprise VPN server

+## Rich Text Format

+- [github](https://github.com/phodal/github) - GitHub 漫游指南- a Chinese ebook on how to build a good project on Github.
+Explore the users' behavior.
+Find some thing interest.

 ## Roff